 Presentation of a topic of interest (Week 10):

-Rating: Score of 0-4 on frequency, contribution and listening: the average rating determines 10% of the final score.
+Rating: Score of 1 to 10; the rating determines 40% of the final score.

 Assessed by: The module committee.